semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 You can run a historical scan locally without sending the scan results to Semgrep Cloud Platform.

-You can run this test to determine the time it takes for Semgrep Secrets to run on your repository's git commit history.
+This can help you determine the time it takes for Semgrep Secrets to run on your repository's git commit history.

 To run a test scan, enter the following command: